Therefore there is now no condemnation for those who are in Christ Jesus.

 for if you are living according to the flesh, you must die; but if by the Spirit you are putting to death the deeds of the body, you will live.

 (b) You must die.
 The selfish life is a dead-end street because self-preservation invariably leads to self-destruction.
 The one who tries to save his life shall lose it (Matt.
 16:25).

 For you have not received a spirit of slavery leading to fear again, but you have received a spirit of adoption as sons by which we cry out, “Abba!
 Father!”

-Abba is the Aramaic word for father.
-Abba is a word of familial intimacy, not unlike Papa (which is how the Message Bible translates it).
-It is a word uniquely associated with prayer.
-On each of the three occasions Abba appears in the Bible, it is in the context of crying out to God in prayer (Mark 14:36, Rom.
-8:15, Gal.
+(f) Abba is the Aramaic word for father.
+It is a word of familial intimacy, not unlike Papa (which is how the Message Bible translates it).
+Abba is also a word uniquely associated with prayer.
+On each of the three occasions Abba appears in the Bible, it is in the context of crying out to God in prayer (Mark 14:36, Gal.
 4:6).

 The Spirit Himself testifies with our spirit that we are children of God,

-Children of God.
+(c) Children of God.
 Although God is the Father of all (Acts 17:29, 1 Cor.
 8:6, Eph.
-3:15), the phrase “children of God” usually refers to believers.
+3:15), the phrase children of God usually refers to believers.
 See entry for Children of God.

 and if children, heirs also, heirs of God and fellow heirs with Christ, if indeed we suffer with Him so that we may also be glorified with Him.